ShadowK47/Hello-Shadow/README.md

 # Hello-Shadow
-This is my beginning of GitHub
+This is my beginning of GitHub.

 I like github.